All of your donations go towards caring for the many cats in our care

 As we are a voluntary rescue we receive no funding from any other organisation or any shops.
 We rely heavily on donations alone.
 With vet’s bills running into thousands of pounds per year.
 Your donations are vital in helping cats in need.

-We also need donations of cat food (wet or dry), cat litter, treats, toys, bedding, cat trees and scratching posts.
-We have the following drop off locations (please contact us for the exact addresses)…
+We also need donations of cat food (wet or dry), cat litter, bedding, cat trees, scratching posts, or anything a cat may use.
+We have the following drop off locations…

 How much does caring for cats cost?

 When a cat comes into our care our policy is to neuter and microchip the cat (if the cat is not already neutered/microchipped).
 Neutering and microchipping alone for each cat costs over £40-£50.
 Some of the cats that come into our care are already vaccinated, the cost of the booster for each cat alone is over £40.
 Some of the cats in our care are also tested for contagious diseases like Feline immunodeficiency virus (FIV) and Feline leukemia virus (FeLV), depending on their background.
 Sadly these diseases can be fatal and can often be really painful for the cats.
 FIV / FeLV can be transmitted though cats attacking each other, mating and via saliva so this is important when rescues do Trap Neuter Return (TNR) so it protect your household cats from these deadly viruses.
 To have a cat tested for FIV / FeLV also comes as at an expense of over £40.

 For one unwanted cat or stray coming into our care, it can cost our rescue over £40 to £130 this doesn’t include any other medical attention the cat may need.
 The donation for adopting a cat from our rescue is a minimum of £40, this only covers the neutering and microchipping.

 We too have cats in our care who receive daily medication.
 Each year it will cost over £2.000 just for their medication, this doesn’t include what other visit they may need due to their ongoing medical conditions.